Some remarks on Mathieu subspaces over associative algebras: Uniform Mathieu subspaces

 In this section, we generalize results of section 4 of \cite{msub}, which is entitled `Mathieu subspaces with algebraic radicals'.
-Hence you might expect a section about Mathieu subspaces with co-integral radicals, but it appears that such Mathieu subspaces are so-called strong Mathieu subspaces, see proposition \ref{strongcoint} below.
+Hence you might expect a section about Mathieu subspaces with co-integral radicals, but it appears that such Mathieu subspaces are so-called uniform Mathieu subspaces, see theorem \ref{strongE} below.